hsurden/us-constitution/README.md

 # us-constitution
-US Constitution in XML and JSON
+United States Constitution in xml and JSON

-This is a beta version of the U.S. Constitution in xml and JSON.
+This is a beta version of the US Constitution in xml and JSON.
 A website using a version of this file can be found here http://www.harrysurden.com/projects/visual/USCode_D3/constitution/US_Constitution_Tree.html

-For XML
+For the US Constitution in XML
 The individual articles, amendments, and contents are labeled in xml format.

 The different levels of the xml hierarchy are: